vijayanajay/meta-trader/docs/tasks.md

 *   **Status:** Done
 *   **Resolution:** The services were moved back to the `services/` directory, all import paths were corrected, and the full test suite (`70 passed`) confirmed the change was successful.
 The architectural integrity of the `core` module is restored.

-Of course.
-Here is the list of tasks to implement options 2 through 5, formatted for `docs/tasks.md` and written with the specified mindset.

----

 ## Epic 12: Drawdown Diagnostics & Root Cause Analysis

 *Goal: (Hinton) The system's `-67.03%` maximum drawdown is not a simple statistic; it is the signature of a critical failure mode.
 Our objective is to move from knowing *that* it failed to understanding precisely *why* it failed.
 (Nadh) This is a diagnostic epic.
 We will not modify the core strategy.
 We will build simple, pragmatic tools to dissect the `trade_log.csv`—the flight recorder of our backtest—to isolate the exact trades, conditions, and reasons that led to this catastrophic capital bleed.
 We build the microscope first, then we perform the surgery.*